rcruz04/configure-ad/README.md

 </p>
   <h3>Promote to a DC</h3>
 <p>
-Click on the flag in the corner adn click "Premote to DC".
+Click on the flag in the corner and click "Promote to DC".
 </p>
 <br/>

 <p>
 <img width="1470" alt="Screenshot 2024-07-24 at 10 18 32 AM" src="https://github.com/user-attachments/assets/43d6f807-d3b2-46ee-909c-6b20fdd53b3c">
 </p>
-  <h3>Make a new domnain</h3>
+  <h3>Make a new domain</h3>
 <p>
 Select "Add new forest" and type out your new domain.
 I put "myserver.com", set up DSRM password and click next a few times to install AD.
 It should reset to install.
 </p>